daos-stack/daos/docs/admin/pool_operations.md

 ```

 Pool redundancy factor (`rd_fac`) can be modified after pool creation to any value between
 0 and 4.
-However, avoid setting it to value larger than the number of engines in the pool
+However, avoid setting it to a value larger than the number of engines in the
-because pool's `rd_fac` will be used for container's `rd_fac` in default.
+pool because pool's `rd_fac` will be used for container's `rd_fac` by default.
 If it's
 invalid, container create without specifying `rd_fac` will fail.

 ### Reclaim Strategy (reclaim)